thiagomaf/Kd_Ks_RGRstr/README.md

 <img src="images/eq_Z_18px.png" style="display: block; margin-left: auto; margin-right: auto; width: 50%;" />
 </center>

-The Gaussian propagated error *d**Z* can be calculated by applying the chain-rule to *Z*, as follows:
+The Gaussian propagated error *dZ* can be calculated by applying the chain-rule to *Z*, as follows:

 <!-- $$ -->